-It’s November 26th, so you know what that means — every foody’s favorite holiday is officially here!
+It’s November 19th, so you know what that means — every foody’s favorite holiday is almost here!

 When it comes to celebration and decorations, some folks tend to skip over Thanksgiving and go straight from Halloween to Christmas.
 But Black folks are very different in that regard.
 Thanksgiving is a staple within Black families, as it allows everything we already love to come together in one space: food, music, family, and fun.

 One Twitter user wrote, “November is the month you see who was raised right with their Thanksgiving hot takes.
 Like what’s your favorite/hated dessert?
 Do you eat turkey/ham?
 Are Black people out here eating pumpkin pie?”

 Just like most things regarding Black folks, Thanksgivings with Black families have certain unwritten rules that everyone subconsciously knows and abides by.
 Like the fact that all the aunts have been cooking for two days, yet dinner won’t be ready until 3pm or later.